repinek/FGToolsMobile/README.md

 ### With access to Android/data folder
 - Make sure your game is patched by this version of [LemonLoader](https://github.com/LemonLoader/MelonLoader_057/releases/tag/0.2.0.1)
 - Navigate Android/data/com.Mediatonic.FallGuys_client/files/
-- Put the "NOT_FGTools" folder from the Assets folder and NOT FGTools.dll that you built into the"Mods" folder
+- Put the "NOT_FGTools" folder from the Assets folder and NOT FGTools.dll that you built into the "Mods" folder
 - Lunch the game

 ### Without access to Android/data folder